robinohs/totp-kt/README.md

 Passwords with a entropy >50 are considered to be secure.
 ## Spring Boot
 Instead of creating a new instance of a generator each time a token is checked, it is also possible to create a bean within Spring.
+This allows to configure the generator once and this configuration is maintained each time the bean is injected into a component.
 ```kotlin
 @Bean
 fun totpGenerator(): TotpGenerator {